adcastilloo/adcastilloo/README.md

-- 👋 Hi, I’m @adcastilloo
+- 👋 Hi, I’m @gocastilloo
 - 👀 I’m interested in python and Data Science
 - 🌱 I’m currently learning on Platzi
 - 💞️ I’m looking to collaborate with startups